 Last month I had the joy of walking you through Jesus’ teaching on the Beatitudes and together we were able to discover some amazing truths to help ourselves in our walk with God.
 If you missed those sermons, don’t worry.
 You can get to them by going here.

 Tonight I want us to consider another important portion of scripture recorded in the same passage as the Beatitudes.
 Once again please turn your Bibles to the Gospel of Matthew chapter 5.
 We will read verses 13 through 16, (Matthew 5:13-16).
 Some of you might question the necessity for this sermon because many other sermons have been preached from these verses before.
-This sermon however is going to be a much simple and an easy to understand version.
+This sermon, however, is going to be a much simple and easy-to-understand version.

 1. Salt of the Earth

-Now Salt cannot loose its favour because it’s a stable compound.
-If so why did Jesus say ‘But if salt loses its flavor, how can it be made salty again?
+Now Salt cannot lose its flavor because it’s a stable compound.
+If so why did Jesus say ‘But if the salt loses its flavor, how can it be made salty again?
 It is no longer good for anything except to be thrown out and trampled on by people.’
 (Matthew 5:13)